-Traditional Chinese Medicine (TCM) has a history dating back 2,000 years, but manta gill rakers (gill plates) have only been added to the ‘menu’ in the last decade–touted for their supposed detoxifying and purifying properties.
+Traditional Chinese Medicine (TCM) has a history dating back 2,000 years, but manta gill rakers (gill plates) have only been added to the ‘menu’ in the last few decades–touted for their supposed detoxifying and purifying properties.
 During that decade, fishing of mantas has increased many-fold, leading to a precipitous drop in the population of mantas and mobulas.
 In some areas, a 30-percent drop; in other areas, the drop is over 80 percent.
 Manta cartilage has also been substituted for shark cartilage in Chinese medicinal potions.
-Mantas are the latest casualty in the TCM rape of the sea: culling staggering amounts of shark-fin, sea-cucumber, seahorse, and other marine life–usually added as key ingredients in TCM soup.
+Mantas are the latest casualty in the TCM rape of the sea: culling staggering amounts of sharks, sea-cucumbers, seahorses, and other marine life–usually added as key ingredients in TCM soup.
 These concoctions have, at best, hocus-pocus benefits, but are variously touted to have aphrodisiacal or circulatory enhancement properties–and even claimed to cure cancer and other serious ailments.
 For an aphrodisiac, the end-user would be much better off eating oysters.
 Or taking Viagra, which has been proven to work, and whose manufacture does not require the wholesale slaughter of sea life.

 This is the tale of two marine environments at completely opposite ends of the spectrum.
 We embark on a trip with marine researchers in the Maldives, ensuring that mantas are carefully protected as a valuable resource for diving and snorkelling tourism.
 And in complete contrast, we take a trip to a fish-market in Sri Lanka, where fishermen bring slaughtered mantas and mobulas–that are chopped up for their gill rakers–which are dried out and sold for high prices to buyers in Hong Kong, Singapore, China and Taiwan.
 All in the interests of making TCM manta soup.